Coresets for Estimating Means and Mean Square Error with Limited Greedy Samples

+Problem \eqref{op4} shifts the original mean bound in \eqref{opp} into a constrained least squares problem for finding the optimal weights $w$.
+Due to the shifting of $\frac{1}{n}\mathds{1}$ inside the norm, we are no longer constrained to have $\sum_{i\in V} w_i=1$ (discussed in detail in Appendix \ref{thm2proof}).
+With that being said, our algorithm still has a weight normalization $\beta^*$ that arises in \eqref{eq:beta} and will push $\|w\|_1$ close to 1.

+The optimization problem \eqref{op4} we construct has been considered previously \cite{pilanci2012recovery, kyrillidis2013sparse}, however these have limitations in the context of our graph problem.
+Briefly, \cite{pilanci2012recovery} considers cardinality regularized loss function minimization subject to simplex constraints, which yields a computational complexity $O(n^4)$ for our graph problem.
+Similarly, \cite{kyrillidis2013sparse} has theoretical guarantees only under the restricted isometry property \cite{candes2008restricted}.
+Moreover, it assumes the size of the subset $K$ is known, which may vary in an a posteriori fashion in our applications.
+Finally, we extend the literature by providing guarantees on the convergence rate explicitly in terms of the number of selected elements and the rate at which the error decreases as we sample more coreset points.

-Problem \eqref{op4} can be solved without relaxing the nonconvex cardinality constraint $\sum\limits_i \mathbbm{1}[w_i > 0] \le k$ by either importance sampling (IS) or Frank–Wolfe (FW) algorithm.
-However, according to \citep{Campbell18_ICML} there are some problems for which both FW and IS perform very poorly.
+We also note that the Problem \eqref{op4} can be solved by relaxing the nonconvex cardinality constraint $\sum_i \mathds{1}[w_i > 0] \le K$ to a simplex constraint $\sum_i \|P_i\| w_i = \sum_i \|P_i\| $ for the columns $P_i$ of the matrix $P$, and using the Frank–Wolfe (FW) algorithm that iteratively chooses the point most aligned with the residual error.
+However, there are some problems for which FW performs very poorly for any number of iterations because FW must scale the objective function in Problem \eqref{op4} suboptimally by $\sum_{i} w_i\| P_i \|$ rather than $\| \frac{1}{n}\mathds{1}\|$, in order to maintain feasibility~\cite{Campbell18_ICML}.